 In addition to the clinical experience, fellows participate in weekly hand surgical rounds.

-Work with Specialists at a Nationally Renowned Orthopaedic Hospital
+Work with Specialists at a Nationally Renowned Orthopedic Hospital

-New England Baptist Hospital (NEBH) is a 100-bed referral hospital with a large emphasis on orthopaedic and reconstructive hand surgery.
-It is one of the Tufts-affiliated orthopaedic teaching hospitals, training six orthopaedic residents and several fellows in reconstructive total joint surgery, spine surgery, hand surgery, foot and ankle surgery and sports medicine.
+New England Baptist Hospital (NEBH) is a 100-bed referral hospital with a large emphasis on orthopedic and reconstructive hand surgery.
+It is one of the Tufts-affiliated orthopedic teaching hospitals, training six orthopedic residents and several fellows in reconstructive total joint surgery, spine surgery, hand surgery, foot and ankle surgery and sports medicine.

 During this rotation, fellows work with the attending physicians, scrub in on all cases and see patients in the office.
 Our approach is for fellows to work up new patients, formulate treatment programs and see the patient along with the attending.
 A large volume of hand, wrist and elbow pathologies come through the office.
 About 50 new patients seek treatment each week.

 The spectrum of surgical pathology includes elbow ligament, bone and tendon injuries, rheumatoid and degenerative arthritis of the elbow, wrist and hand, as well as nerve entrapments, fractures, Dupuytren's, tumors and other common hand problems.
 Fellows will learn both surgical and nonsurgical management of degenerative arthritis, rheumatoid arthritis, common hand problems, entrapment neuropathies and cumulative trauma.

 We often follow the preceptorship method of instruction.
 Difficult and intriguing cases are discussed between patient meetings or at the end of the day.

 Additionally, fellows will be involved with the management of the post-operative patients.
 Our hand therapy department resides across the hall from the office.